HealsCodes/ephemeral-devbox/README.md

 - Ctrl+C to stop code-tunnel
 - `sudo systemctl start code-tunnel@$USER`

 After these steps your code tunnel shoul be up and reachable as https://vscode.dev/tunnel/$HOST-$USER (so depending on whatever you set as variables for terraform).
 This state is als persisted in the user's home directory and will survive restarts of the environment.

+### Security Stuff

+> Is the instance exposed to the internet in any way?

+No, the only open port is the default wireguard port for tailscale.

+> Is the data inside of my $HOME safe?

+As safe as you make the `persistent_data_key` in your terraform.tfvars.
+On first lauch the block volume serving your $HOME is formatted using cyptsetup LUKS2 before anything is stored in it.
+While the devbox is offline all data for that volume resides in an encrypted snapshot on Scaleway's datacenter in Paris.